HarshNagra/Artificial-Intelligence/README.md

 3. Variable Elimination - Bayesian Network

-# DO NOT PLAGIARIZE CODE - CSC384 - University of Toronto
+# DO NOT PLAGIARIZE CODE [CSC384, University of Toronto]